 #1: Fish out the Gunk

-While not a glamorous task, or one for the weak stomached person, removing the hair and other gunk that is preventing the flow of water down the drain is a good place to begin.
+This is not a glamorous task or one for the weak stomached person.
+However, removing hair and other gunk that is preventing the flow of water down the drain is a good place to begin.
 Here’s how to do it:

 - Remove the stopper or drain cover with a screwdriver

-- Use a stiff wire or bent wire coat hanger that is long enough to reach into the drain; create a hook on the wire with needle nose pliers and then go down into the drain to remove any gunk or hair that is accumulating on the crossbars (only go a few inches under the stopper to avoid pipe damage).
+- Use a stiff wire or bent wire coat hanger that is long enough to reach into the drain.
+Create a hook on the wire with needle nose pliers.
+Finally, go down into the drain to remove any gunk or hair that is accumulating on the crossbars.
+(Only go a few inches under the stopper to avoid pipe damage).

 #2: Plunge the Drain